[Updated April 24, 2023]

 Incredible views of the falls are bountiful.
 You can get great shots from the picnic shelter that overlooks them, from the High Falls Trail, and from the rock pools right at the base of the falls.

-Just uphill from the top of the falls is a wonderful covered bridge that’s great for views of the Little River.
+Just uphill from the top of the falls is a wonderful wooden bridge that’s great for views of the Little River.
 A 1/2-mile downriver (along the High Falls Trail), Triple Falls is set to wow yet again.

 This particular duo of waterfalls is awesome enough to inspire Hollywood directors to film in Dupont State Forest on more than one occasion (Last of the Mohicans, The Hunger Games, etc).